muhamadzainalam-dev/OneClickDrive_AdminPanel/README.md

 ## 🤝 Contributing

-This project was created for assessment purposes, but if you'd like to contribute:
+This project was created for assessment purposes.

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

 ---